nyx-space/docs/docs/showcase/mission_design/orbit_design_ga.md

 ```

 ### Elevation computation from trajectory
-One of the best analysis features of Nyx is being able to play with trajectories generated from a propagation segment.
+One of the best analysis features of Nyx is being able to generate and analyze trajectories generated from a propagation segment.
 One can iterate through the trajectory with a simple `for` loop.

 ```rust
 // Finally, let's query the trajectory every other minute,